ipoeyke/RAGulator/README.md

 ## Key Points
 * RAGulator predicts whether a sentence is out-of-context (OOC) from retrieved text documents in a RAG setting.
 * We preprocess a combination of summarisation and semantic textual similarity datasets (STS) to construct training data using minimal resources.
-* We demonstrate 2 types of trained models: tree-based meta-models trained on features engineered on preprocessed text, and BERT-based classifiers fine-tuned directly on original text.
+* We demonstrate two types of trained models: tree-based meta-models trained on features engineered on preprocessed text, and BERT-based classifiers fine-tuned directly on original text.
-* We find that fine-tuned DeBERTa is not only the best-performing model under this pipeline, but it is also fast and does not require additional text preprocessing or feature engineering.
+* The fine-tuned DeBERTa model stands out for its superior performance, speed, and simplicity, as it requires no additional preprocessing or feature engineering; it can be deployed as a service in real-time RAG workflows via a serving framework.

 ## Model Details